a3agalyan/car-sharing-analysis/README.md

 In this step, we will use statistical and analytical tools to analyze the data and answer the questions posed in the objective.
 This includes:

-- Identifying the most common car models used by riders using frequency analysis and correlation analysis.
+- Identifying the most common car models used by riders;
-- Analyzing how the age of a car impacts repair needs using regression analysis and time series analysis.
+- Analyzing how the age of a car impacts repair needs;
-- Identifying the most common types of repairs needed for different car models using cluster analysis and decision tree analysis.
+- Identifying the most common types of repairs needed for different car models using time series analysis;
-- Identifying any trends in the type of repairs needed based on fuel type using correlation analysis.
+- Identifying any trends in the type of repairs needed based on fuel type using correlation analysis;
-- Analyzing patterns in driver behavior that are correlated with repair needs using correlation analysis and regression analysis.
+- Analyzing patterns in driver behavior that are correlated with repair needs.

 #### 5. Share Phase